UnivLille-Meta/Miage23/GlobalResources.md

 ## Pharo automatic configuration

-You can place in a file with .st as extension, in the Preferences folder of your OS (check self fullName in the pane of Startup>Version Preferences)
+You can place in a file with whatever.st, in the Preferences folder of your OS (check self fullName in the pane of Startup>Version Preferences)

 ```
 StartupPreferencesLoader default executeAtomicItems: {